enisn/UraniumUI/docs/en/theming/BuildingThemeControls.md

 }
 ```

-Keep mappings in the theme registration method so app startup remains predictable.
+Keep mappings in app startup or an app-level startup extension so form generation remains predictable.

 ## Accessibility Checklist

-Custom theme controls must preserve accessibility behavior from the primitives they use.
+Custom app controls must preserve accessibility behavior from the primitives they use.

 1. Use `Title`, visible `Label` text, or `SemanticProperties.Description` for every input.
 2. Use `ContentAutomationId` when tests need to locate the inner input of an `InputField`.